T. Nagar: History

 The reason behind the naming of Pondy Bazaar still remains controversial.
 According to one version, Devaraj Mudaliar of Pondicherry opened 10 shops on Sir Thyagaraya Road and started calling it Pondy Bazaar.
 Madras historian S. Muthiah, in his book Madras Rediscovered, claims that the area was originally known as Soundarapandia Bazaar, which the government retained without change.
 Save for two of the streets, which were named after two workmen, Nagamani and Govindan, who died while digging trenches for the new drainage system in the locality, all the tree-lined streets were named after the stalwarts of the then ruling Justice Party.

 Star-rated hotels started appearing in the locality with the opening of a three-star hotel named Residency in 1991.
 As of 2006, there were seven hotels with over 80 per cent occupancy rates.
-Some of the well established and popular restaurants are Hotel Saravana Bhavan, Adyar Ananda Bhavan, Mansuk, etc., With the increase in retail activities in the neighbourhood, several famous theatres such as Sun, Nagesh, and Rajakumari have given way to commercial complexes.
+With the increase in retail activities in the neighbourhood, several famous theatres such as Sun, Nagesh, and Rajakumari have given way to commercial complexes.

 From its early days, Thiyagaraya Nagar remained one of the most preferred residential localities in the city.
 The population grew exponentially during the 1930s.
 In its early days, film artists such as M. K. Thyagaraja Bhagavathar, T. R. Rajakumari, N. S. Krishnan, Vyjayanthimala, N. T. Rama Rao, Thangavelu, Manorama, Savitri, Sivaji Ganesan and T. S. Balaiah set up their residences here.